Health Library

 • Doubles the risk of ischemic stroke (reduced blood flow to the brain)

-Risks of Secondhand Smoke
+What are the Risks of Secondhand Smoke?

 The American Heart Association estimates indicate that approximately 41,000 people die each year from heart and blood vessel disease caused by secondhand smoke.
-Secondhand smoke is smoke that is exhaled by smokers and smoke emitted from the burning end of a lit cigarette, cigar, or pipe.
+Secondhand smoke is smoke that is exhaled by smokers and smoke emitted from the burning end of a lit cigarette, cigar or pipe.

-• Irritation of the eyes, nose, and throat
+• Burning or itchy feeling in the eyes, nose and throat

 • Coughing and wheezing